 What are Shared Services?

-“Shared Services” is a business model for delivery of common back office administrative services, e.g., human resources (HR), financial management (FM), purchasing, etc., and common mission-support services, e.g., geospatial services, in which customer organizations receive services from third party providers with high capacity platforms who can serve multiple customers more cost-effectively than individual customers can serve themselves.
-After decades of evolution, shared services has become the default delivery mode for common business transactions in leading public and private sector organizations throughout the world.
+“Shared services” is a business model for delivery of common back office administrative services, e.g., human resources (HR), financial management (FM), purchasing, etc., and common mission-support services, e.g., geospatial services, in which customer organizations receive services from experienced third party providers with high capacity platforms who can serve multiple customers more cost-effectively than individual customers can serve themselves.
+After decades of evolution, shared services have become the default delivery model for common business transactions in leading public and private sector organizations throughout the world.
 Global experience demonstrates typical cost savings of 25% to 40% and better service over self-service models.
-The advent of “cloud” technologies is creating ever-increasing opportunities to drive “commodity” transactions to shared service business models.
+Studies performed by the Partnership for Public Service and the Technology CEO Council have estimated savings potential of about $50 Billion from full implementation in the Federal Government.
+The rapid expansion of cloud technology platforms is creating ever-increasing opportunities to drive common government transactions to commercial shared service providers.
+Shared services are a fundamental building block of 21st Century government modernization, providing direct and indirect benefit to numerous other modernization objectives in the President’s Management Agenda and OMB’s “Cross Agency Priority Goals” initiatives.

 Why is legislation necessary?